 If you have been looking around Amazon or EBay for a child’s acoustic guitar, you may have come across the Crescent MG38-PK.
 On first glance, this appears to be a wildly popular instrument for a very low price.
-As someone who loves both acoustic and electric guitars, and have spent a lot of time playing
+As someone who loves both acoustic and electric guitars, and has spent a lot of time playing

 The Baby Taylor Acoustic is a very nice 3/4 size acoustic guitar that would be a perfect starter instrument for young kids who are between ages 7 to 10 or so, and who are serious about learning.
-I would definitely recommend this model for a child who is doing lessons.
-It is a little more expensive
+I would recommend this model for a child who is doing lessons.
+It is a little more expensive than

 If you are on a tight budget and you are looking to get the most bang for your buck for your child or teens first full-sized acoustic guitar, your best bet is the Jasmine S35.
 This model costs around $100 but plays like a guitar in the $300 price range.
 It’s well built, has great

 Buy on Amazon PROS: The main advantage of the FA-100 is the price.
 For a pretty low price, you are getting a brand name guitar that is good quality, and that would be an excellent option for a beginner CONS: Minor cosmetic issues with some of the finishing on the guitar SUMMARY: The Fender FA-100